nycmeshnet/nycmesh.net/content/blog/how.md

 **Gateways**

 Plan your internet gateways.
 Initially you will probably use your home ISP connection (totally legal in this country).
 Eventually you may want a "supernode" with bigger bandwidth.
-An IXP or ISP may donate a connection, as DE-CIX and Packet.net did for us.
+An IXP or ISP may donate a connection, as DE-CIX, Packet, Webair and Pilot Fiber did for us.

 Another kind of gateway is a public wifi access point.
 By using directional routers you can extend the range of public access points very easily.
 Here are some instructions- [how to connect to a kiosk.](/blog/public-access-points).
 This uses a NanoStation NSM5 or Omnitik SXTsq.